FREE THINGS TO DO

 Henry Vilas Zoo—Free admission, 365 days each year

-As one of the nation's only admission-free zoos, the Henry Vilas Zoo is home to more than 800 animals.
-The new Artic Passage exhibit opened in May and features seals, polar bears and grizzly bears.
-The zoo's carousel and train are also popular with kids of all ages.
+The Henry Vilas Zoo is home to more than 800 animals and is one of the nation's only admission-free zoos.
+The Artic Passage exhibit features seals, polar bears and grizzly bears and the zoo's carousel and train are also popular with kids of all ages.

 Madison Public Library—Free admission; library card and internet access card (also free) needed for checkout and computer use